Define one or multiple endpoints. This is a user-friendly wrapper for

 .
 However, no special manipulation is done for non-tte endpoints.- readout

-numeric vector with name to be the non-tte endpoint(s).
+numeric vector named by non-tte endpoint(s).

 readout